 emphasize the importance of having one person in every dental practice assigned to be the infection prevention coordinator.
 The coordinator would develop written infection prevention policies based on evidence-based guidance outlined in the new resource.
 The coordinator can help ensure that dental health care personnel are aware of the equipment and supplies necessary to address infection prevention issues with all staff members.

-The 2003 CDC Guidelines are a comprehensive and evidence-based source for infection control practices relevant to the dental office that have been developed for the protection of dental care workers and their patients.
-The ADA urges all practicing dentists, dental auxiliaries and dental laboratories to employ appropriate infection control procedures as described in the 2003 CDC Guidelines, and to keep up-to-date as scientific information leads to improvements in infection control, risk assessment and disease management in oral health care.
+The ADA has long advocated the use of infection control procedures in dental practice and provided dentists with resources to help them understand and implement them.
+The ADA urges all practicing dentists, dental auxiliaries and dental laboratories to employ appropriate infection control procedures as described in the 2003 CDC Guidelines and 2016 CDC Summary and to keep up to date as scientific information leads to improvements in infection control, risk assessment, and disease management in oral health care.